hendrikswan/python-methods-readme/README.md

 That does work, but it's very repetitive.
 You made use of a variable to encapsulate the data you wanted to print and then the next ten lines print the phrase.

-Now imagine later in your program you want to say "Hello World!" ten times again.
+Now imagine later in your program you want to say "Hello World!"
+10 times again.
 The program would look something like this:

 ```python
 phrase = "Hello World!"